 Set a Reminder for a Task

 Reminders in GQueues are only available if you have activated Google Calendar Integration.
 Once you have set a date for a task you can then also set a reminder.
-There are three different options for reminders:
+There are different options for reminders:

 NOTE: In order for reminders to appear at the correct time you must ensure the timezone is set correctly in both GQueues and Google Calendar.